rhomobile/rhomobile-docs/eb/en/edge/api/printingzebra.md

 ###Windows Mobile/CE Notes

 * Requires a Printing Service application to be running.
-This is described in the [Printing Guide](../guide/printing#platform-notes)

 * You should avoid navigating from the current page using the printer without disconnecting from the printer first.
 You can use the window.onunload event: